schemaorg/schemaorg/README.md

 Note: Much of the supporting software is imported from a sub module: 'sdopythonapp'

-Issues and proposals are managed here by participants of the [W3C Schema.org Community Group](https://www.w3.org/community/schemaorg/).
+Issues and proposals are managed here by collaborators around the project, especially participants of the [W3C Schema.org Community Group](https://www.w3.org/community/schemaorg/).
 If you are interested to participate please join the group at the [W3C](https://www.w3.org/community/schemaorg/), introduce yourself and find or file issues here that engage your interest.
 If you are new to Git and GitHub, there's a useful [introduction to GitHub](https://www.w3.org/2006/tools/wiki/Github) in the W3C Wiki.

 There are also continuous integration tests to check incoming pull requests.